duckietown/docs-brown/book/doc-sky/05-project2-ukf/10-background.md

 The part of the KF that computes a predicted state $\mathbf{\bar x}$ is known as the state transition function.
 The prediction step of the UKF uses the state transition function to propagate the current state to a prediction of the state at the next time step.
 In standard Kalman Filter literature for linear systems, this transition function can be expressed with two matrices: a state transition matrix $\mathbf{A}$ and a control function $\mathbf{B}$ that, when multiplied with the current state vector $\mathbf{x}$ and with the control input vector $\mathbf{u}$, respectively, sum together to output the prediction of the next state.

-More generally, in nonlinear systems---where the UKF is useful, which we will describe later---a single transition function $g(\mathbf{x}, \mathbf{u}, \Delta t)$ can express the prediction of what the next state will be given the current state estimate $\mathbf{x}$, the control input $\mathbf{u}$, and the time step $\Delta t$. [_TODO: Cite Tellex et al. from the Estimation for Quadrotors paper? (should be published on arXiv soon)_] For robotic systems such as the PiDrone, the state transition function often involves using kinematic equations to form numerical approximations of the robot's motion in space.
+More generally, in nonlinear systems---where the UKF is useful, which we will describe later---a single transition function $g(\mathbf{x}, \mathbf{u}, \Delta t)$ can express the prediction of what the next state will be given the current state estimate $\mathbf{x}$, the control input $\mathbf{u}$, and the time step $\Delta t$ [](#bib:tellex).
+For robotic systems such as the PiDrone, the state transition function often involves using kinematic equations to form numerical approximations of the robot's motion in space.

 $$
 \mathbf{\bar x} = g(\mathbf{x}, \mathbf{u}, \Delta t)